Diary of Robert Russell Walker, 1941-1945 - Part 5

 THE HOUSE ON THE SALTINGS- Y. BRIDGES

-THIS MAN IS DANGEROUS - Peter HEYNEY
+THIS MAN IS DANGEROUS - Peter CHEYNEY

-NIGHT IN BOMBAY-BROMFIELD
+NIGHT IN BOMBAY - BROMFIELD

 HAG'S NOOK - CARR